youyanggu/covid19_projections/index.md

 [Back to Top](#top)

 ## View US Infections Estimates

+**Note: We ended our infections estimates project on March 7, 2021.
+See our blog post [here](https://youyanggu.com/blog/one-year-later).**

 Below, we have infection and vaccination estimates for the US, all 50 states, DC, and 4 US territories.
 For county-level estimates, see the next section.